Camping Near Moab

 What are the camping fees in Moab?

 Camping fees in Moab vary depending on the type of campground and amenities offered.
-Developed campgrounds in nearby Arches National Park and Canyonlands National Park typically range from $20-30 per night for standard sites.
-The Devils Garden Campground in Arches and Island in the Sky Campground in Canyonlands are particularly popular choices.
+Developed campgrounds in nearby Arches National Park and Canyonlands National Park typically range from $25 to $30 per night for standard sites.
+Dead Horse Point State Park, another popular camping destination in the area, charges around $40 per night for their developed sites with electrical hookups.